anthonycanino1/chappie/README.md

 #### Building ####

+The current **chaperone** uses a modified jdk that instantiates the chaperone during start up.
+For execution on our system at Binghamton University, you will have to add the following to your bash shell before doing anything else:

+`export JAVA_HOME=/home/timur/Research/jdk9/build/linux-x86_64-normal-server-release/jdk
+export PATH=$JAVA_HOME/bin:$PATH`

-chappie makes energy measurements using jRAPL (<http://kliu20.github.io/jRAPL>).
+chappie makes energy measurements using [jRAPL](http://kliu20.github.io/jRAPL).
 This needs to be built before building chappie.jar. `$ make` in `vendor/jrapl-port` will build jRAPL for the target system.

-`$ ant jar` will build a jar file containing the GlobalChaperone for thread characterization.
+`$ ant jar` at the top level will build a jar file containing the GlobalChaperone for thread characterization.